TOP 9 THINGS TO DO

 Cape Tribulation sits in the heart of the Daintree National Park, roughly 140km north of Cairns, and is known as where two world heritage listed areas meet.
 On your way and upon arrival to Cape Tribulation, there are many fascinating things to do, and we hope this list of top 9 things to do in Cape Tribulation narrows down some options for you.

 Wildlife Habitat Port Douglas is situated just north of Cairns, in Port Douglas, making it a perfect place to to visit on your way to Cape Tribulation.
-The immersion exhibit provides visitors with a chance to experience Wetlands, Rainforest, Savannah and Woodland environments in an open and interactive setting.
+The immersion exhibit provides visitors with a chance to experience Wetlands, Rainforest, Savannah, Nocturnal and Woodland environments in an open and interactive setting.

 Moving along into the Rainforest environment, enjoy a walk along the board walk, taking in everything it has to offer.
 Experience an up close experience with Cass and Airlie, their resident cassowaries, and maybe even have a wildlife keeper show you how to feed them!
 Journey through the various levels of the rainforest whilst you climb the Licuala Tower and look out for colourful birds in Eclectus Parrots and Rainbow Lorikeets.
 Walk along the Birdseye Bridge and wander amongst the treetops.

 Moving along, the Savannah Habitat offers you the opportunity to hand-feed kangaroos and wallabies, admire the Lumholtz’s Tree Kangaroo, and smile at many crocodiles.
-The Estuarine and Freshwater Crocodiles can be found lurking beneath the water or catching some sun.
+Brave the Predator Plank and walk over giant Estaurine Crocodiles!
 Watch as their experienced keepers demonstrate the sheer power of the Estuarine Crocodiles during feeding time – an impressive display not to be missed.

 After you finish wandering around the park, make sure you get your Creature Feature photo, at an additional cost.
 Choose from getting a photo holding a koala, crocodile or snake, or one of each!

-After leaving Wildlife Habitat, the Great Barrier Reef Drive will take you from the busy city to Cape Tribulation, passing two World Heritage Areas; the Great Barrier Reef and the Wet Tropics Rainforest.
+After leaving Wildlife Habitat, the Great Barrier Reef Drive will take you from the busy tourist town to Cape Tribulation, passing two World Heritage Areas; the Great Barrier Reef and the Wet Tropics Rainforest.
 Separated along the drive are a number of different stops, full of breathe taking views, perfect for the photographers.
 The first photo op is definitely the Rex Lookout.
 Pullover for a stunning view towards Cairns and if you are there at the right time, watch paragliders fly off the edge of the lookout.